NetMQ/NetMQ.ReactiveExtensions/README.md

 - Properly passes exceptions across the wire.
 - Supported by a full suite of unit tests.

+## Notes - Projects like this one

+- See [Obvs](https://github.com/inter8ection/Obvs), an fantastic RX wrapper which supports many transport layers including NetMQ, RabbitMQ and Azure, and many serialization methods including ProtoBuf and MsgPack.
+- See [Obvs.NetMQ](https://github.com/inter8ection/Obvs.Netmq), the RX wrapper with NetMQ as the transport layer.
+- Search for [all packages on NuGet that depend on RX](http://nugetmusthaves.com/Dependencies/Rx-Linq), and pick out the ones that are related to message buses.

 ## Notes - Use Cases

+This library is great for some use cases, and not so good for other use cases.

 ### Good Use Cases